 - Athlete’s foot (Tinea Pedis or Foot Ringworm) – A fungal skin infection affecting feet.
 Athlete’s foot causes the skin to get whitened between the toes with itchy rashes.

 - Nail ringworm (Tinea Unguium) – Occurs on nails and finger with itchy sensation.

-- Scalp ringworm (Tinea Capitis) – A contagious fungal infections of the skin occurring in the hair, scalp and affects children aged between 2 -10.
+- Scalp ringworm (Tinea Capitis) – A contagious fungal infection of the skin occurring in the hair and scalp.

 - Jock itch (Tinea Cruris or Groin Ringworm) – Occurs in the groin region followed with intense irritation and rash.

 Preventing Fungal Skin Infection – The Defense Soap Way